david-loeb/montessori-rct/README.md

 ### Option 1: RStudio approach

 - Double click the "montessori-rct.Rproj" file.
 This will open the project in RStudio and automatically begin the process of setting up renv.
-- Then run the "setup.R" either by running `source('setup.R')` in the console or opening the file and running the script.
+- Then run the "setup.R" either by (a) running `source('setup.R')` in the console or (b) opening the file and running the script.
 This will install the packages and create the folders.

 ### Option 2: VS Code / Positron approach

 - Open the project folder from within VS Code or Positron.
 This will automatically begin the process of setting up renv.
-- Then run the "setup.R" either by running `source('setup.R')` in the console or opening the file and running the script.
+- Then run the "setup.R" either by (a) running `source('setup.R')` in the console or (b) opening the file and running the script.
 This will install the packages and create the folders.

 ### Option 3: Manual renv setup